yomaksy/oleksii_maksymchuk/snake/readme.md

 # Snake Course Project
+Hello.
+I’m Oleksii Maksymchuk and this is my Course Project for Web Academy courses.
 Snake is a game based on NieR:Automata user interface design language which was created by Hisayoshi Kijima, the UI and mecha designer for NieR:Automata.
 ## Controls
 Use the `arrow keys` on your keyboard to move.